Apollo

 • Freedom: Forget about pre-booking hotels and setting strict itineraries.
 The campervan lets you wander around Queensland on a whim.

-• Amenities: Your kitchen, charging points, toilet, and shower are always within easy reach.
+• Amenities: Your kitchen, charging points, bathroom, and shower are always within easy reach.

 Remember these helpful tips when driving around Brisbane in a campervan rental: